Hackers News Hackers News

 • Upgrade Apache Tomcat 9.x deployments to version 9.0.117 or later

-Organizations running older, End-of-Life (EOL) versions of Tomcat should migrate to a supported branch immediately, as these legacy systems will not receive patches for the padding oracle attack or subsequent bypass flaws.
+Organizations operating older, End-of-Life (EOL) versions of Tomcat must migrate to a supported branch immediately, as these legacy systems will not receive patches for these critical flaws.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.